jorgebotas/ete4-documentation/index.md

 To start the visualization of a node (tree or subtree), you can simply call the `TreeNode.explore()` method.
 After calling this method, the interactive interface will be available locally at http://127.0.0.1:5000/ (port 5000 by default) on any desired browser (Google Chrome, Mozilla Firefox...).

+>**NOTE**:
-> The GUI allows many operations to be performed graphically, however it does not implement all the
+> the GUI allows many operations to be performed graphically, however it does not implement all the
 > possibilities of the programming toolkit.

 All the trees explored in a certain computer would be stored in a **local database**.
 This feature allows us to seemingly navigate different trees, dynamically change their style,